 - Devices – contains a list of all the devices registered with the application and is useful for testing purposes

-- Configuration – used to configure your application so that it can reach the respective services (APNs and FCM) later on
+- Configuration – configures your application so that it can reach the respective services (APNs and FCM) later on

-3.8 Step 8 – Set Up Access to APNs and FCM
+9 Setting Up Access to APNs or FCM

-Set up access to APNs and FCM and configure them in your application.
-Please note that starting with FCM is recommended, because it is significantly less complicated than setting up APNs.
-You can return to this step later on to set up APNs.
+Below are instructions for setting up access to APNs or FCM and configuring them in your application.
+We recommend starting with FCM, because it is significantly less complicated than setting up APNs.
+You can return to this section later to set up APNs.

 You now need to build the hybrid mobile application.
 For an explanation on how to do this, see How to Publish a Mendix Hybrid Mobile App.